OctopusDeploy/blog/blog/2021-08/deploying-to-google-app-engine/index.md

 GAE offers two kinds of deployments for Java:

-- Deploying source code to be compile by GAE
+- Deploying source code to be compiled by GAE
 - Deploying compiled applications

 Allowing GAE to compile your source code is convenient, although for this example I use a JAR file that's already been compiled by our CI system.